 Have you noticed I don’t blog much anymore?
 I’m averaging about two posts a month, and I’ve been feeling like I’m letting my readers down.
 (For those of you subscribed to the Show Your Plastic Challenge posts or Community Discussion Group, it may seem like you receive a lot from me, but those posts are written by other people — other awesome, involved, engaged people.
 You guys rock!)

 So I’ve been doing some thinking (which is not in itself news, by the way.)
 I’ve been pondering why I am blogging so little lately.
 It’s true that I am incredibly busy these days — with activist work, giving talks, maintaining my accounting job, having a life.
 I have a list of about 50 blog posts that I would love to write, and no time to actually sit down and write them.
 Because blog posts generally take me at least 90 minutes of uninterrupted time, if not more, to put together.
-(Some posts… Read the rest
+(Some posts take all … Read the rest

 Fake Plastic Fish is an awesome blog name.
 But sometimes awesome things have to change.
 I’ll explain why in a second.
 But the important thing is that before the end of the year, fakeplasticfish.com will become myplasticfreelife.com.